 - Applications of genomics combined with disease diagnotic tests, field ecology, natural history, habitat modeling using Geographic Information Systems (GIS), avian population monitoring methods (MARK, DISTANCE, MAXENT, etc), statistics, and/or wildlife epidemiology methods..

-- Free-ranging California birds (current focus is hummingbird ecology, health, and population genetics; and Yellow-billed Magpie conservation genetics), California mammals (currently conservation genetics of bighorn sheep, mountain lions, and sea otters) and domestic (pet) ferrets (genomic relationships with high cancer incidence).
+- Free-ranging Wyoming/Rocky Mountain birds (current focus is hummingbird ecology, health, and population genetics; Wyoming mammals (currently conservation genetics of bighorn sheep, mountain lions, and others).

-Due to funding challenges with California state and Federal budgets, only applicants with excellent funding opportunities for their research, stipend, and tuition can be considered.
-That means students who either have secured fellowships prior to starting their graduate degree or have excellent ability to do so during their graduate program and are willing to TA..
-To secure such fellowships, students need excellent academic credentials (high GPA and GRE scores: ~85%-ile or higher), as well as writing, quantitative, and verbal skills.
+To secure graduate fellowships, students should have excellent academic credentials (high GPA and GRE scores: ~85%-ile or higher), as well as writing, quantitative, and verbal skills.
 Students should be ready and willing to TA for at least part of their graduate student tenure and write grant proposals (Dr. Ernest will mentor on grant writing and research).
-TA means work as teaching assistant for UC Davis undergraduate courses.
-US citizenship and California residency is required unless student has means to pay the extra non-resident tuition (currently >$16,000 per year on top of regular university fees/tuition).
+TA means work as teaching assistant for University of Wyoming undergraduate courses.

 Read graduate student opportunities page for more details

-New PhD's with very strong genomic and DNA laboratory skills (PCR, SNPs, Next Gen Sequencing, whole genome analysis, mitochondrial DNA sequencing, etc) are encouraged to contact Dr. Ernest, if they have secured at least part of their salary funding through fellowships or grants.
-Post-doctoral candidates might work on multiple of our current genetic/genomic projects (particularly those involving hummingbirds, mountain lions, sea otters, bighorn sheep, and domestic ferrets).
+New PhD's with very strong genomic, disease diagnostic, and DNA laboratory skills (PCR, SNPs, Next Gen Sequencing, whole genome analysis, mitochondrial DNA sequencing, etc) are encouraged to contact Dr. Ernest.
+Post-doctoral candidates might work on multiple of our current genetic/genomic projects (particularly those involving hummingbirds, mountain lions, sea otters, bighorn sheep, and other species).
 Post-doctoral candidates must have excellent academic credentials (high GPAs and high GREs), a record of journal publication, evidence of good grant-writing success and skills, and letters of recommendation. .

-For academic year 2013-2014, there may be open positions for undergraduates.
+For academic years starting 2015, there may be open positions for University of Wyoming undergraduates.

-We enjoy working with undergraduate students in the wildlife DNA lab and typically maintain a position to provide valuable laboratory experiences.
-We post openings to the UC Davis internship center web site (search under Dr. Holly Ernest and wildlife genetics).
+We enjoy working with undergraduate students in the wildlife DNA and disease ecology lab and typically maintain a position to provide valuable laboratory experiences.